An Enjoyable Pastime for Us, But A Collection of Coins, and Memories, for Them

 common to hope to leave something meaningful behind for our loved ones, there is something more

 interesting and deliberate about this.
-It’s an effort to leave not only something of financial value, but also
+It’s an effort to leave not only something of financial value, at that site but also

 something that was important and of personal interest and concern to them.